jooray/ollama-like-venice/README.md

 ## Troubleshooting

+### WebDriver errors - check if Chrome is installed and working

 If you get WebDriver errors, first make sure that you can run the Chrome binary from the command line.

 Replace `/path/to/your/google-chrome` with your path to Chrome.